Pregabalin

 Pregabalin has a low risk of addiction when taken at usual doses, however some people can become addicted.
 If this happens, you will experience withdrawal symptoms (such as insomnia, headache, nausea, anxiety, diarrhoea, flu-like symptoms, nervousness, depression, suicidal ideation, pain, seizures, sweating and dizziness) after you stop taking it.

-It is important that you never stop taking pregabalin abruptly without speaking to your doctor first.
+It is important that you never stop taking pregabalin abruptly without speaking to your doctor or pharmacist first.
 You should also speak to them if you’re concerned about becoming dependent on pregabalin.

 How do I know if I’m addicted to pregabalin?